swaroopch/flask-boilerplate/README.rst

 Introduction
 ------------

-I want to be able to quickly whip up websites with all my favorite settings and customizations.
+I wanted a quick way to create websites with all my favorite settings and customizations.
 So I created this boilerplate project based on the `Flask <http://flask.pocoo.org/>`_ microwebframework.

 Why is this useful?
 Because: